qcodespp/qcodespp.github.io/_sources/autoapi/qcodespp/instrument_drivers/QDevil/QSwitch/index.rst.txt

       Open a relay at the specified line and tap.

+      Args:
+          line: The line number (1 to N*24)
+          tap: The tap number (0 for ground, 1-8 for breakouts, 9 for connect)

    .. py:method:: close_relay(line: int, tap: int) -> None

       Close a relay at the specified line and tap.

+      Args:
+          line: The line number (1 to N*24)
+          tap: The tap number (0 for ground, 1-8 for breakouts, 9 for connect)